segmentio/segment-docs/src/privacy/consent-management/consent-in-retl.md

 ## Step 2: Add your Reverse ETL source

 > success ""
-> If you've already added a [Reverse ETL source] to your workspace, you can proceed to [Step 3: Identify consent columns](#step-3-identify-consent-columns).
+> If you've already added a [Reverse ETL source](/docs/connections/reverse-etl/#step-1-add-a-source) to your workspace, you can proceed to [Step 3: Identify consent columns](#step-3-identify-consent-columns).

 If you haven't already configured a Reverse ETL source in your workspace, follow the instructions in the [Reverse ETL: Add a source](/docs/connections/reverse-etl/#step-1-add-a-source) documentation to add your warehouse as a data source.
 When you've configured your Reverse ETL source, proceed to [Step 3: Identify consent columns](#step-3-identify-consent-columns).

 ## Step 3: Identify consent columns

 After you set up consent categories in the Segment app, you must identify the columns in your data warehouse that store end user consent by creating a *model*, or SQL query that defines the set of data you want to synchronize to your Reverse ETL destinations.
-When building your data model, Segment recommends that you store consent as a boolean `true` or `false` value and map one consent category to one column.
+When building your data model, Segment recommends that you represent consent as a boolean `true` or `false` value and map one consent category to one column.

 > error "Creating a data model that does not include information about consent preferences results in no consent enforcement"
 > If you create consent categories in your workspace but fail to identify columns that contain consent preferences in your data model, events flow to all destinations in your workspace regardless of end user consent preferences.

-To add your first model:
+To identify consent when building your model:
 1. Navigate to Connections > Sources and select the Reverse ETL tab.
 Select your source and click **Add Model**.
 2. Click **SQL Editor** as your modeling method.
 3. Create the SQL query that’ll define your model.
 Your model is used to map data to your Reverse ETL destinations.